Ogbuchi-Ikechukwu/Ogbuchi-Ikechukwu/README.md

 ## Hi there 👋
-### I am a Freelance Data Scientist and Machine Learning Engineer
+### I am a Researcher interested in Application of AI in Education, Healthcare and other sectors.

 ![](https://img.shields.io/github/followers/Ogbuchi-Ikechukwu?style=social)
 ![](https://komarev.com/ghpvc/?username=Ogbuchi-Ikechukwu)